Common Idiosyncratic Quantile Factors and Asset Prices: Simulation Study

 which yields the residuals $\hat{e}_{i,t}$.
 Those residuals are then used to form the common volatility and quantile factors.
 We construct the volatility factor as the first principal component of those squared residuals. $\Delta$CIQ$(\tau)$ factors are estimated as discussed in Section \ref{sec:ciq_factors}.
 Exposures to those factors are then estimated using univariate time-series regressions of stock returns on the increments of the volatility or quantile factors, respectively.

-Similarly, as in the empirical investigation, we sort stocks into decile portfolios based on their estimated exposure to the factors to infer the associated risk premiums.
-We proxy the premiums by computing high minus low returns of the portfolios.
-Table \ref{tab:premium_sim} reports the average premiums for all the CIQ$(\tau)$ factors.
-We observe that the premium is positive for the downside values of $\tau$, negative for the upside ones and insignificant for the median.
-The magnitude of the premiums is comparable across all $\tau$ and, on average, in absolute value equal to 9.44\%.
-The premium associated with the exposure to the PCA-SQ factor is -6.09\%.
-We also compute associated $t$-statistics as a ratio between average premium and its standard deviation across all the simulations.
-All the premiums except for the median value are significant, with values around 2.6 in absolute value.
-The $t$-value associated with the PCA-SQ factor is -2.33.
-Next, we present the proportion of rejections of non-significance of CIQ($\tau$) betas at a 5\% significance level from multivariate cross-sectional regressions of average returns on those betas and market betas.
-We can see that the proportions are virtually identical for both upside and downside betas of around 96\%.
-The ratio for the PCA-SQ betas is 90\%.
+Similarly, as in the empirical investigation, we sort stocks into decile portfolios based on their estimated exposure to the factors to infer the associated risk premia.
+We proxy the premia by computing high-minus-low returns of the portfolios.
+Table \ref{tab:premium_sim} reports the average premia for the three $\Delta$CIQ factors that we investigate in the empirical analysis.
+We observe that the premium is positive for the lower-tail quantile factor, negative for the upper-tail factor and close to zero for the central factor.
+The magnitude of the premia are comparable across lower and upper tail factors and in absolute value approximately equal to 9.4\%.
+The premium associated with the exposure to the $\Delta$PCA-SQ factor is -6.09\%.
+We also compute associated $t$-statistics as a ratio between average premium and its standard deviation across all the simulations. premia for the lower and upper tail factors are significant, unlike the value for the central factor, with $t$-statistics of around 2.6 in absolute value.
+The $t$-value associated with the $\Delta$PCA-SQ factor is -2.33, so the premium estimated using this approach is also significant.
+Next, we present the proportion of rejections of non-significance of the $\Delta$CIQ betas at a 5\% significance level from multivariate cross-sectional regressions of average returns on those betas and market betas.
+We can see that the proportions are virtually identical for both lower- and upper-tail betas of around 96\%.
+The ratio for the $\Delta$PCA-SQ betas is 90\%.

-As we can see from the results, if there was a common volatility element present in the return, which is compensated in the cross-section, the CIQ($\tau$) risk premium would be symmetrical around the median.
-Moreover, the exposure to the PCA-SQ factor would be priced in this case.
-Overall, the evidence from the simulation exercise suggests that the CIQ($\tau$) risk premiums we observe in the data are not attributable to the common volatility compensation.
+As we can see from the results, if there was a simple common volatility element present in the returns, which is compensated in the cross-section, the $\Delta$CIQ risk premium would be symmetrical for lower and upper tail quantile factors.
+Moreover, the exposure to the $\Delta$PCA-SQ factor would be priced in this case, too.
+Overall, the evidence from the simulation exercise suggests that the $\Delta$CIQ risk premia we observe in the data are not attributable to the common volatility compensation.